hannesdatta/course-odcm/content/docs/project/grading/grading.md

 - *How is research validity is balanced with technical feasibility and legal/ethical risks (5%)*
 The design decision lead to a tradeoff between validity, technical feasibility and exposure legal/ethical risks.
 The consequences to these are carefully described when making decisions on one of the previous steps (i.e., which information to extract, which seeds to select and at what frequency).

-- *Data inspection (10%)*
+#### 1.3 Data inspection (section 3 of your documentation, 10%)

-The collected data is accompanied by meaningful summary statistics (e.g., the number of units per entity, means/SD for continuous variables, and frequency distributions per variable, for each entity).
-Missingness has been investigated (e.g., for individual entities, but also for the collected variables).
-Any redundancies, errors, or sources of noise have been clearly described.
+- The collected data is accompanied by meaningful summary statistics (e.g., the number of units per entity, means/SD for continuous variables, and frequency distributions per variable, for each entity).
+- Missingness has been investigated (e.g., for individual entities, but also for the collected variables).
+- Any redundancies, errors, or sources of noise have been clearly described.
 Identified subpopulations are labeled, so that users of the data can more easily get started using the data.

-#### 1.3 Collection process (section 3 of your documentation, 10%)
+#### 1.4 Collection process/data extraction (section 4 of your documentation, 10%)

-From your answers to _all questions in section 3 of the documentation template_, the following points need to be addressed:
+From your answers to _all questions in section 4 of the documentation template_, the following points need to be addressed:

-- *Data extraction (10%)*
 - The technical extraction plan has been described in a way that the data collection could be replicated.
 This encompasses providing a solid argumentation on why a particular data extraction technology used (e.g., selenium versus Beautifulsoup for websites, a package versus self-coded requests for APIs).
 If teams came across technical issues when scaling the data collection, the debugging stage is clearly explained.
 - Users of the data learn about the technical hurdles that needed to be overcome, and which monitoring was in place to guarantee (and validate) data quality.
 - Details are given on how (deployment infrastructure) and when the data collection was executed (e.g., by meaningful summaries of the timestamps in log files), and where the final data set was stored during the collection.

 {{< hint info >}}
 __Best practices for documentation__

-Feel free to include screenshots and/or an additional recording in your documentation.
+Please include screenshots and/or an additional recording in your documentation.
 Not only will this improve interpretability, it also contributes to the accuracy and reproducability of the project!

 {{< /hint >}}

-#### 1.4 Preprocessing (section 4 of your documentation, 10%)
+#### 1.5 Preprocessing (section 5 of your documentation, 10%)

-From your answers to _all questions in section 4 of the documentation template_, the following points need to be addressed:
+From your answers to _all questions in section 5 of the documentation template_, the following points need to be addressed:

 - *Preprocessing (5%)*
 Any pre-processing on the fly has been motivated and explained, using a few specific examples.
 Any further pre-processing after the collection has been described (e.g., such as to anonymize users for privacy concerns, to identify and clean out implausible observations, or to improve data structure for long-term storage, such as rearranging the data structure, relabeling columns into more meaningful and clear variable names).
 Potential threats that may result from this pre-processing are brought up and elaborated on.